Sachi-Fernando/MLU-Masters-EDSP/README.md

 - **Ethics and Economics of Institutional Governance**

-Each folder contains the following subfolders:
+Each folder contains the following subfolders as well as other relevant material for the course

 - **Lecture** – Lecture slides and other lecture materials
 - **Exercises** – Materials from the exercise sessions